natashacarpcast/final-datavis-proposal/README.md

 [SCREENSHOT]

-For exploring this question I want to reuse the plots from the Tableau assignment, which showcase the difference in morality scores across 3 subreddits.
-Additionally, I want to add a new similar plot which corresponds to a new measure of morality (MoralBERT), so I can show the similarities and differences across the three ways of measurement.
-I'm still unsure on what's the best way to organize them/display on the page but the idea is for it to be something like above.
-The goal is to show that the self improvement subreddit shows higher values of morality consistently with different types of measures.
+I plan to reuse plots from my Tableau assignment that illustrate the differences in morality scores across three subreddits.
+Additionally, I'll create a new plot using a new measure of morality (MoralBERT).
+My goal is to compare these measures and organize them effectively on the page.
+I'm still deciding on the best way to present them, but the aim is to demonstrate that the self-improvement subreddit consistently shows higher morality values across different measurement methods.

 ### Page 2 - Are there some specific topics within self improvement discussions that tend to be discussed with a higher moral tone?